I Spent A Weekend Building A Site That Generates Domain Names For Businesses Using AI

 Advice for other entrepreneurs who want to get started or are just starting out?

-Don’t overthink and don’t overdo it, just start.
+Don’t over think and don’t overdo it, just start.
 You will learn a lot more as you do, than by thinking about it and listening to others.
-The startup world is littered with failed experiments.
+Startup world is littered by failed experiments.
 No one is going to notice when you fail, but they might pay attention when you get it right.

 There is no silver bullet, no guide, and nobody knows anything for certain.
-Some people might have a good idea of how to be more on target more often, but that’s about it.
+Some people might have a good idea on how to be more on target more often, but that’s about it.

 You’ve got one life, so stop comparing yourself to others, and figure out what’s important to you.
 The tricky part is that you are not going to do it by sitting motionless.
 You’ve got to get vulnerable and do stuff, and probably fail.
 Every failure is an opportunity to find success, big or small.
 Even a small success is a magnitude better than what most people will get out of life.